-As The Awl neared its fifth birthday, I worked with editors to refresh the visuals and design of its website, which had never seen a full-scale redesign.
-Built in an era before the ubiquity of mobile devices, it had only a basic consideration for viewports and relied heavily on a fixed layout and blog-focused type treatment.
+As The Awl neared its fifth birthday, I worked with its editors to refresh its website, which had never seen a full-scale redesign.
+Built before the ubiquity of mobile devices, its layout was still focused on the desktop reading experience and had only a rudimentary style specific to the original iPhone.

-Some of those early experiments with layout and typography can be seen on the standalone long-form feature "It's Adventure Time," a feature about the hit animated television show.
+Some of those early experiments with layout and typography started as the standalone long-form feature "It's Adventure Time," a feature about the hit animated television show.
 The larger type, generous space and quote styles are meant to showcase an improved reading experience without seeming too precious.

 In addition to creating the responsive website, I worked on improving and documenting their visual style, finding the best use for their electric green accent color, updating logos and reconsidering all of the type.